ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 ## **Data collection methods**

 Qualitative data can come from different sources.
-This is usually transformed into textual form resulting in hundreds of pages of transcripts and field notes.
+This is usually transformed into textual form, resulting in hundreds of pages of transcripts and field notes.
 Marshall and Rossman (2006) suggest four primary methods for gathering information: (1) participating in the setting, (2) observing directly, (3) interviewing in depth, and (4) analysing documents and material culture.

 ### Participating in the setting
 Participant observation was developed primarily from cultural anthropology and qualitative sociology.
-It is an overall approach to inquiry and a data-gathering method which demands first hand involvement in the social world chosen for study.
+It is an overall approach to inquiry and a data-gathering method which demands first-hand involvement in the social world chosen for study.
 Immersion in the setting permits the researcher to hear, to see, and to begin to experience reality as the participants do.
 Personal reflections are integral to the emerging analysis of a cultural group.

 ### Observation
-Observation entails the systematic noting and recording of events, behaviours, and artifacts in the social setting chosen for study.
+Observation entails the systematic noting and recording of events, behaviours, and artefacts in the social setting chosen for study.
 The observational record is frequently referred to as ‘field notes’.
 For studies relying on observation, the researcher makes no special effort to have a particular role in the setting.
 Classroom studies are one example of observation in which the researcher documents and describes actions and interaction that are complex.
 Observation can range from a highly structured, detailed notation of behaviour structured by checklists to a more holistic description of events and behaviour.

 ### In-Depth Interviewing
-With in-depth interviews the researcher explores a few general topics to help uncover the participant’s views.
+With in-depth interviews, the researcher explores a few general topics to help uncover the participant’s views.
 There are different types of interviews: one-to-one interviews, focus group interviews, and retrospective interviews.

-**One-to-one interviews**, also called ‘professional conversation’ has a structure and a purpose to obtain descriptions of the life of the interviewee with respect to interpreting the meaning of a described phenomena.
+**One-to-one interviews**, also called ‘professional conversation’ has a structure and a purpose to obtain descriptions of the life of the interviewee with respect to interpreting the meaning of a described phenomenon.
 One-to-one interviews can occur in single or multiple sessions, and can be structured, unstructured or semi-structured.

 **Focus group interviews** involve a group format (usually 2-12 members).
 This format is based on the collective experience of group brainstorming, that is, participants thinking together, inspiring and challenging each other, and reacting to the emerging issues and points.
 The format also allows for various degrees of structure.